ahmedhakk/fast-react-pizza/README.md

 # Fast-react-pizza
-On this site, I used React, react-router, redux, and Tailwind.
+On this site, I used (React, React Router data loading, Redux, Redux Toolkit, thunks, and Tailwind CSS)

 link to it.
 https://fast-pizzaa.netlify.app